gb88/BLEOTA/README.md

 # BLEOTA description

-Library inspired by https://components.espressif.com/components/espressif/ble_ota that implement the firmware and SPIFFS OTA via BLE and writes it to flash, sector by sector, until the upgrade is complete.
+Library inspired by https://components.espressif.com/components/espressif/ble_ota that implement the firmware and SPIFFS/LittleFS
+OTA via BLE and writes it to flash, sector by sector, until the upgrade is complete.

 ## 1. Services definition